 Horses wait for their turn to drive before the hitch committee, which evaluates the soundness/drivability of all driving horses entered in the sale.

 Kim Lemmon has been a member of the Ohio’s Country Journal staff since 1999.
 She is currently the manager editor.
 This position requires her to position the advertisements and articles in each issue.
-She also is required to write a weekly blog and oversee the “Horse Sense” section of the paper.
+She is also required to write a weekly blog and schedule advertisements on the website.

 Kim graduated from The Ohio State University in 1999 with a major in Agricultural Communications and a minor in Equine Science.
 Kim and her husband, Mark, reside in Morrow County.

 Kim has owned horses since she was a child and has been involved in many aspects of the horse industry since that time.
 From 2002 until 2010, Kim operated her own riding lesson program that included coaching 4-H members, adults and a college equestrian program.
 She is also a former 4-H horse judge.